Updated on November 7th, 2022

-Notice to Pay or Quit – When a tenant is late on rent.
-This notice may be sent to the tenant the day after rent is late (unless there is a State Grace Period).
+Notice to Pay or Quit – When a tenant is late on rent, this notice may be sent to the tenant on the day after rent was due (unless there is a State Grace Period).

 Notice to Comply or Quit (Violation of Lease) – Used when a tenant has violated their lease in any manner other than late rent.
-Examples include informing a tenant they have too many guests, their music was too loud, they parked in the wrong spot, and so on.
+Examples include having too many guests on the premises, playing music too loud, parking in the wrong spot, and causing damage to the property.

 Notice to Quit (Illegal Activity) – For any activity that allows the landlord to terminate the lease immediately under State law.
 Typically requires the shortest amount of notice.